zcericola/HTML-CSS-Practice-Problems/README.md

   * In the `level-2-step-2.jpg` image you can see there are three different types of boxes in the bottom container.
 The small square, the rectangle, and the big square.
   * Lets give each of these their corresponding height and width.
   * Open `step-2.css`.
   * Starting with the small squares which have a class name of `.item`, lets give them a height and a width.
-Like this `height: 200px` and `width: 40%`.
   * But our items are not lined up correctly.
 Lets give them a property so they display side-by-side.
-Like this `display: inline-block`.
   * Looks perfect!
     * <details>